sabrichu/sabrinaxnine/README.md

 ## Thanks

 Thank you to everyone whose feedback and encouragement buoyed me through years of on-and-off development: Blake Conway, Daniel Lucas, Drew Lopshire, Drew Ritter, Grayson Stebbins, Jeff Harris, Karen Hsu, and Monica Cuenca.
-And of course thank you to my parents, for their bizarre but successful example of marital negotiation.
+And of course thank you to my parents, for setting a bizarre but successful example of marital negotiation.

 ## Credits